cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- Profiler: visbility/recommendations about app performance during runtime
 		- identify and remove code inefficienies
 		- decrease compute costs
-		- provides heap summar and anomaly detection
+		- provides heap summary and anomaly detection

 #### Agent Config
 - `MaxStackDepth` - max depth of the stacks represented in the profiler